splunk/splunk-operator/docs/Examples.md

 ```
 This will automatically configure a cluster, with a predetermined number of index cluster peers generated automatically based upon the replication_factor (RF) set.
 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.

-NOTE: If you try to specify the number of `replicas` on an IndexerCluster CR less than the RF (as set on ClusterMaster,) the Splunk Operator will always scale the number of peers to either the `replication_factor` for single site indexer clusters, or to the `origin` count in `site_replication_factor` for multi-site indexer clusters.
+NOTE: If you try to specify the number of `replicas` on an IndexerCluster CR less than the RF (as set on ClusterManager,) the Splunk Operator will always scale the number of peers to either the `replication_factor` for single site indexer clusters, or to the `origin` count in `site_replication_factor` for multi-site indexer clusters.

 After starting the cluster manager, indexer cluster peers, and monitoring console pods using the examples above, use the `kubectl get pods` command to verify your environment:
 ```
 $ kubectl get pods
-NAME                                       READY   STATUS    RESTARTS    AGE splunk-cm-cluster-master-0                  1/1     Running   0          29s
+NAME                                       READY   STATUS    RESTARTS    AGE splunk-cm-cluster-manager-0                  1/1     Running   0          29s
 splunk-example-indexer-0                    1/1     Running   0          29s
 splunk-example-indexer-1                    1/1     Running   0          29s
 splunk-example-indexer-2                    1/1     Running   0          29s